Find Trade Colleges

 The states with the most job growth for Utilities Meter Reader are Alaska, Nevada, and Utah.
 Watch out if you plan on working in Colorado, New Hampshire, or Wyoming.
 These states have the worst job growth for this type of profession.

-Utilities Meter Reader Salary
+Utilities Meter Reader Average Salary

-The salary for Utilities Meter Readers ranges between about $24,600 and $71,040 a year.
+The typical yearly salary for Utilities Meter Readers is somewhere between $24,600 and $71,040.

 undefined